phiphi-tan/lmm_benchmark/benchmark/benchmark_results.md

 ### Dataset
 The dataset comprises of simple straightforward images of text, taken from TextOCR

+### Evaluation
+The evaluation metric used is exact match, and will directly compare the output from the model against the reference answers given in the dataset.

+A non-exact (case insensitive) metric was manually calculated for the smaller batch of 10

 ### Results
 > I had to manually edit the output of the SmolVLM-256M model to remove any punctuation and leading/trailing whitespaces.
 Without which the performance would be 0.